hallard/tinfo_replay/README.md

 ## Replay Usage

-To replay for example the file teleinfo.txt in legacy mode just use:
+To replay for example the file teleinfo.txt in historique mode just use:

 `./tinfo_replay.py -p /dev/tty.usbserial-TINFO_1507 -m historique`